-Rare earth metals, a collection of 17 essential elements, play a key role in powering modern technology, from electric vehicle motors to missile guidance systems.
-With no practical substitutes, securing supply chains for these elements is a priority for Trump as he seeks to strengthen America’s manufacturing base.
+Rare earth metals, a group of 17 essential elements, play a key role in powering modern technology, from electric vehicle motors to missile guidance systems.
+Securing supply chains for these elements, which have no practical substitutes, has been a priority for Trump as he seeks to strengthen the United States’ manufacturing base.

 Speaking to reporters at the Oval Office on Feb.
 7, Trump said he plans to meet Zelenskyy next week, possibly in Washington, for talks about the long-running conflict between Russia and Ukraine.
 Trump said that the discussions will include asking Ukraine to supply its rare earths and other critical minerals in exchange for continued U.S. financial assistance that Kyiv needs to continue resisting Russia’s invasion.